Greatest Common Factor Calculator

 Euclidean algorithm

-Euclidean algorithm method relies on the principle that the GCF of two given numbers must also be the GCF of the two numbers and the difference between those numbers:
+The Euclidean algorithm method relies on the principle that the GCF of two numbers is also the GCF of these two numbers and their difference:

 A faster version of this algorithm utilizes the modulo operation rather than subtraction.
-Looking at our example, GCF(45, 189):
+Let's look at our example, GCF(45, 189):

 Binary algorithm for GCF